hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmssign"></a>
 # **GoogleCloudKMSSign**
-> void GoogleCloudKMSSign (string key, GoogleCloudKMSSignRequest googleCloudKMSSignRequest, string gcpkmsMountPath = null)
+> void GoogleCloudKMSSign (GoogleCloudKMSSignRequest googleCloudKMSSignRequest, string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Signs a message or digest using a named key